Plan B (musician): Acting

 After previously appearing in Iain Forsyth and Jane Pollard's short film Walking After Acconci (Redirected Approaches) in 2005, Drew's first major film role was as a supporting character (Dabs) in Noel Clarke's Adulthood (2008).
 His song "Kidz" was previously included in the soundtrack to Kidulthood (2006), which led to Drew being cast in the sequel.

-In 2009, Drew had another supporting role as Noel Winters in the Daniel Barber film Harry Brown, starring Michael Caine.
+In 2009, Drew had another supporting role as Noel Winters in the Daniel Barber film Harry Brown, starring Michael Caine and Emily Mortimer.
 In 2010, Drew appeared in Noel Clarke's film 4.3.2.1..
-Drew's most recent role has been co-starring in The Sweeney film, based on the 1970s British TV show of the same name, alongside Ray Winstone, playing the role of George Carter.
+He co-starred in the 2012 film The Sweeney', based on the 1970s British TV show of the same name, alongside Ray Winstone, playing the role of George Carter.
 The film was released on 12 September 2012 and went straight in at number 1 in the box office charts.